France overland travel guide

 France hardly needs any introduction; this country ranks at or near the top of many a travel wishlist and is famous for its beaches and mountains, culture and cuisine, fashion and art, museums and cafes, for its city streets and its country lanes, for its state-of-the-art transportation, for its architecture both modern and traditional… the list goes on, and according to the UN World Tourism figures, France is the most visited country on Earth.
 Its position at the hub of Western Europe makes it a likely candidate for most overland European itineraries, and being from England I’ve been there many times!
-This has included family holidays as a kid (road trips, camping, and rural farmhouse stays), school trips to learn the war history in northern France and do water sports in southern France, backpacking on an Interrail ticket, and (of course) snowboarding in the Alps.
+This has included family holidays as a kid (road trips & camping), school trips to learn the war history in northern France, backpacking on an Interrail ticket, and (of course) snowboarding in the Alps.

 Travel to, from, and within France overland